 Goals

 Reverse churn due to lack of Automations by offering low-entry-bareer solution for teams that heavily rely on standarazied processes.
+KPIs: Number of automations per workspace, Number of automations in teams with more than 5 users.

 Outcomes